According to a new Japanese study, those who care better for their teeth are less likely to suffer from any insomnia-related problems or sleep apnea.

-The research was published in the journal Sleep Medicine discovered that patients who had fewer missing teeth experienced less-than-optimal insomnia.
+The research published in the journal of sleep medicine discovered that patients who had fewer missing teeth experienced less-than-optimal insomnia.

 Therefore, researchers have concluded that the inability of the tongue to rest is compromised by missing teeth, which can cause sleep apnea.

 Researchers from Tohoku University conducted a study on 23,444 elderly participants who were randomly selected.
 The average age was 73.